Two Toronto-area men charged with human trafficking in Nova Scotia

-Two Toronto-area men have been charged in the 18-month, seven-province investigation into a human trafficking ring that allegedly forced "numerous" Nova Scotia women into the sex trade across Canada.
+Two Toronto-area men have been charged in an 18-month, seven-province investigation into a human trafficking ring that allegedly forced "numerous" Nova Scotia women into the sex trade across Canada.

-The arrests of Malachi Almonzo Downey and Sanderico Rekel Beals follow earlier charges against Lorenzo Trevor Thomas, who police said was associated with a Halifax-area street gang known as North Preston's Finest.
+The arrests of Malachi Almonzo Downey, 31, and Sanderico Rekel Beals, 29, follow earlier charges against Lorenzo Trevor Thomas, and police say all three are associated with a Halifax-area street gang known as North Preston's Finest.

-The RCMP said they learned last April that men originally from Nova Scotia had relocated to Ontario and were trafficking and exploiting women from their home province.
+"The investigation started as a result of information received that men who were originally from Nova Scotia were in Ontario and were trafficking in women also from Nova Scotia, trafficking and exploiting them across country in the sex trade," RCMP Supt.
+Alfredo Bangloy said.

+"We've identified a number of victims, and the investigation remains fluid and it's our hope that additional victims or their families and loved ones will come forward with information."

 The probe, dubbed Operation Hellbender, saw Nova Scotia Mounties travel "across the country in an effort to locate victims of human trafficking from Nova Scotia."

-The 31-year-old Downey, who lives in Vaughan, Ont., was arrested in Upper Onslow, N.S., on Friday, while the 29-year-old Beals, of Scarborough, Ont., was arrested Sunday in Dartmouth.
+Downey, who lives in Vaughan, Ont., was arrested in Upper Onslow, N.S., on Friday, while Beals, of Scarborough, Ont., was arrested Sunday in Dartmouth.

 They are charged with human trafficking, laundering crime proceeds and receiving material benefits from sexual services and human trafficking.